Ari-43/Support-Knowledge-Base/Capes.md

 4. If capes are enabled in video settings, use `!faq cape servers` and help the user follow it as needed

 ### Notes:
+- There is currently an issue with the OptiFine website where capes may break under certain curcumstances.
+See [Temporary Issues](./Temporary.md#Broken-Cape) for info on how to fix this.
 - If the user has an antivirus or internet restrictions they may not be able to access the cape server.
 - It's possible that their ISP or networking hardware cached the cape.
 In this case, restarting their access point will usually fix it.
 - If the user belives their cape was stolen, refer to [Stolen Capes](#Stolen-Cape)